By definition, if video games don't have Breakable Weapons

 Beat 'em Up

 - The Legend of Zelda: Ocarina of Time had the breakable Giant's Knife as an exception, and wooden shields can be incinerated in all of the 3D games, but this trope applies to almost all the standard items and equipment in the games.
-A certain enemy throughout the series can often eat your shields, but that's not exactly breaking them.
+Like-likes throughout the series can often eat your shields, but that's not exactly breaking them.
 In fact, in later games they'll drop them intact if they're defeated quickly enough.

 - Mark of Kri and Rise of the Kasai play this straight.
 You can bash your sword against armor, other swords, and stone walls—you can block a heavy axe swung by a Mighty Glacier with a pair of knives, but your weapons will never break.
 Not even the wooden ones.